-Method Description DBList detail monitoring The SQL Server agent monitors only the list of databases specified in the SQL Server agent's DBList attribute.
-The agent uses Microsoft ActiveX Data Objects (ADO) to establish a connection with the selected databases to verify the health of those databases.
-If the connection is successful the agent considers the database as available.
-If the connection fails, the database instance is considered not available and, if the FaultOnDMFailure agent attribute is configured, the service group fails over to the failover nodes.
-Script-based detail monitoring The SQL Server agent uses a script to monitor the status of the database.
-If the script is successfully executed during monitoring, the agent considers the database instance available.
-If the execution fails, the database instance is considered not available and, if the FaultOnDMFailure attribute is configured, the service group fails over to the failover nodes.
+Method Description Script-based detail monitoring The SQL Server agent uses a script to monitor the status of the database.
+If the script is successfully executed during monitoring the agent considers the database instance available.
+If the execution fails, the database instance is considered not availabl and, if the FaultOnDMFailure attribute is configured, the servic group fails over to the failover nodes.
 A sample script is provided with the agent for the purpose.
-You can customize the script to meet your configuration requirements.
-The script is located at: Here, %VCS_HOME% is the default installation directory for VCS, typically it is C:\Program Files\Veritas\Cluster Server.
+You can customize the script to meet your configuration requirements The script is located at: Here, %VCS_HOME% is the default installation directory for VCS typically it is C:\Program Files\Veritas\Cluster Server.
 You should use a separate script for each SQL Server service group that exists in the cluster.
-The script should exist on all the nodes in the service group.
+The script should exist on all th nodes in the service group.